Charitable trusts in English law: Creation

-Being a form of express trust, charitable trusts are subject to certain formalities, as well as the requirements of the three certainties, during their creation.
+Being a form of express trust, charitable trusts are subject to certain formalities during their creation.
 These requirements vary depending on whether the gift that establishes the trust is given during life, after death, or involves land.
 In the case of a gift given after death through a will, the will must adhere to Section 9 of the Wills Act 1837, which mandates the will to be in written form and signed by the testator (or someone else present, following the testator's instructions).
 It should be clear that the testator intended the will to be effective, and the signature must be executed or acknowledged by two or more witnesses.
 When all of these conditions are fulfilled, the will becomes a valid document, enabling the charitable trust to be formed.
 When the gift pertains to land and is made during the donor's lifetime, it must comply with Section 53(1)(b) of the Law of Property Act 1925, necessitating the agreement to be documented in writing and signed by the donor.
 In cases where the gift involves personal property and is made inter vivos, there are no formal prerequisites; it suffices for an oral declaration to establish the trust.
 Once properly constituted, a charitable trust, like all express trusts, becomes irrevocable unless the trust instrument explicitly allows for such revocation.

 Advantages of charity status

 There are a variety of advantages to charity status.
 Within English trusts law, a standard express trust has a relationship between the trustees and the beneficiaries; this does not apply to charitable trusts, partially because of the special definition of trustee used and partially because there are no individual beneficiaries identified in a charitable trust.
-Instead, the Attorney General of England and Wales sues on behalf of beneficiaries to enforce a charitable trust.
+Instead, the Attorney General for England and Wales sues on behalf of beneficiaries to enforce a charitable trust.
 Because of this lack of a relationship, the trustees' powers are far wider-ranging, only being regulated by the Charity Commission and actions brought by the Attorney General; the beneficiaries have no direct control.
 Charitable trusts are also exempt from many formalities when being created, including the rule against perpetuities.
 The trustees are also not required to act unanimously, only with a majority.

 Tax law also makes special exemptions for charitable trusts.
 They are free from the income tax paid by individuals and companies, and also the corporation tax paid by incorporated and unincorporated associations.
 There is no requirement for charitable trusts to pay capital gains tax or council tax, although they are obliged to pay VAT.
 This freedom from tax liability applies not just to charitable trusts, but also to people who donate to them.
 Individuals who donate via Gift Aid are free from paying tax on that amount, while companies who give gifts to charity can claim tax on the amount back from HM Revenue & Customs.